janwilmake/stripeflare/README.md

 npm i stripeflare
 ```

-The easiest way is to use `withStripeflare` which wraps your entire `ExportedHandler`:
+The easiest way to install stripeflare **for existing projects**, is to use `withStripeflare` which wraps your entire `ExportedHandler`:

 ## `main.ts`